 Ordinary Committee Members Chris Leahy, Kay Eade, Meredith Kattenhorn, Mel Robson, Wendy Collits, Jo Foster, and Liz Marnie.

 We acknowledge the invaluable help of previous committee members who have assisted in building the organisation.
 Their commitment is much appreciated.

-The day-to-day operations of the museum are the responsibility of the staff, under the leadership of the Business Manager.
+The operations of the museum is the responsibility of the staff, under the leadership of the Business Manager.

 Curator, Dianna Newham

 Dianna Newham has worked as the curator at the National Pioneer Women’s Hall of Fame since April 2013, and is able to continue in this role thanks to annual grants from the Regional Museums Grant Support Program offered by the Northern Territory Government.
 Dianna completed a Master of Museum Studies at Macquarie University in 2013.
 Previous to this, with a background in anthropology and sociology, Dianna worked as a staff and consultant anthropologist for Ngaanyatjarra Council, an Aboriginal-controlled organisation in the western desert communities of Western Australia.

 Lynn joined the team in August 2016 and works here one day a week.
 She has lived in Alice Springs since 1993, and took part in the public meetings that helped establish the NPWHF.
 After many years as a biologist at universities and in the public service, she now works as a scientific editor and library assistant.
 Lynn has been a Board member at the Olive Pink Botanic Garden and on the committee at Heritage Alice Springs.
 Her work at the NPWHF involves adding records to the HerStory Archive and other databases, helping with exhibitions and responding to requests for information from our archives and library.